 This one may get very challenging at times since contemporary culture demands an accelerating pace.
 Consider though: Haste makes waste.
 It could cost you triple or quadruple time if rushing leads to an accident.
 While we mostly all agree to this in theory, does it actually allow us permission to slow down?
 Let’s embrace pacing ourselves as the ultimate efficiency.
 The evidence suggests that pacing oneself improves performance quite a bit.
 Instead of rushing to get the most out of every moment, we can actually get better returns by, taking scheduled breaks.
 When you start a listening session, start a timer too!
 You don’t want listening fatigue!

 How to Reflect, Not Just Listen in 3 Explained Steps

-Step 2) When timing feels appropriate, paraphrase the comments indicating first the emotional character and secondly summarize the content.
+Step 2) When the timing feels appropriate, paraphrase the comments indicating first the emotional character and secondly summarize the content.
 Remember to focus on reporting emotions since that often takes second place to the details.
-Sometimes, you don’t even need the details if you get the emotion correct.
+Sometimes, you don’t even need the later.

 Step 3) Allow conversational space for the speaker to reply.
 A reply will require some contemplation before they will return dialogue.
-Pausing here gives the respondent some courtesy.
-If you get too impatient here, you might accidentally interrupt.
-If that happens, just apologize and re-allow space for a response.
+Pausing gives the respondent ample time to cue a response.
+If you get too impatient here, you might accidentally interrupt them.
+If that happens, call yourself out and do it over.